Slavetomints/slavetomints.github.io/markdown/writeups/training/overthewire/bandit/bandit20.md

 [1] 4112773
 ```

-So, we know that
+So, we know that echo is probably the best way to get the
 However, when we open a connection with `netcat` we need to close it to run another command, which stops the broadcast.
 The way for us to fix this is to make it a background process with `&`
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ2Mjg1MTE5NCwxNDczMTMxMzg4LDE4MT
+eyJoaXN0b3J5IjpbMTY1NjI5OTYxNCwxNDczMTMxMzg4LDE4MT
 MzMjQ1NSw3MjA0Mzc4NTIsLTIwODg3NDY2MTJdfQ==
 -->